 Within each base box and within each concession stand, where applicable.
-Accident report sheets will also be in a plastic sleeve inside of every base box at every field.
+Accident report sheets will also be in a plastic sleeve inside of every base box at every field and within the coach/team manager's binder.

 3.5 Equipment Inspection and Replacement